Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Recurrent bronchitis is a bronchitis with no obstruction, the episodes of which are repeated 2-3 times within 1-2 years against the background of acute respiratory viral infections.
+Recurrent bronchitis is bronchitis without obstruction, episodes of which are repeated 2-3 times over 1-2 years against the background of acute respiratory viral infections.
 Episodes of bronchitis are characterized by the duration of clinical manifestations (2 weeks or more).

 Causes and pathogenesis of recurrent bronchitis

-The provoking factor in the development of the first episode of recurrent bronchitis is ARVI (mainly influenza virus or parainfluenza type 1), which are characterized by prolonged viremia and persistence of the virus in the child's body.
-When the bronchitis relapses, a bacterial infection (pneumococcus, hemophilic rod) and mycoplasma joins.
+The provoking factor in the development of the first episode of recurrent bronchitis is ARVI (mainly influenza or parainfluenza virus type 1), which is characterized by prolonged viremia and persistence of the virus in the child's body.
+In case of relapses of bronchitis, a bacterial infection (pneumococcus, Haemophilus influenzae) and mycoplasma join in.

-The main pathogenesis is (violation of ventilation and drainage function of the bronchi!
+The main thing in the pathogenesis is (violation of the ventilation and drainage function of the bronchi!

 - family predisposition to bronchopulmonary diseases;

-- adverse prenatal and postnatal background (toxicosis of pregnant women, fetal asphyxia, birth trauma);
+- unfavorable prenatal and postnatal background (toxicosis of pregnancy, fetal asphyxia, birth injuries);

 - constitutional features of the child (lymphohypoplastic and exudative diathesis);